aweirdnerd/DIscovery-Manual/User-manual.md

 ### Favourites

 You can choose to mark some publications with a heart, as Selected/Favourites.
 These will be displayed as your selected publications in the website profiles.
-In the Discovery profile,
+In the Discovery profile, Favourites will appear first, but you can switch to Most Recent First

 ### Privacy

-You can hide Publications from your profile by marking your relationship as
+You can hide Publications from your profile by marking your relationship as Internal

 #### Internal